Which Institutions Own Shares In Incyte Corporation (INCY)?

-Incyte Corporation (NASDAQ: INCY) is -5.12% lower on its value in year-to-date trading and has touched a low of $61.91 and a high of $84.86 in the current 52-week trading range.
+Incyte Corporation (NASDAQ: INCY) is -8.02% lower on its value in year-to-date trading and has touched a low of $61.91 and a high of $84.86 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The INCY stock was last observed hovering at around $69.50 in the last trading session, with the day’s gains setting it 0.14%.
+The INCY stock was last observed hovering at around $67.25 in the last trading session, with the day’s gains setting it 0.26% off its average median price target of $90.00 for the next 12 months.
+It is also 43.27% off the consensus price target high of $119.00 offered by 21 analysts, but current levels are -7.16% lower than the price target low of $63.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now